acrollet/rh/_posts/blog/2009-02-24-recommended-safari-clicktoflash.md

 Trying out the new [Safari 4
 beta](http://www.apple.com/safari/download/) today.
-Working very nicely so far - fast, light on cpu, etc. Still, I don\'t know if I can go on for too long without [vimperator](http://vimperator.org/trac/wiki/Vimperator)!
+Working very nicely so far - fast, light on cpu, etc. Still, I don't know if I can go on for too long without [vimperator](http://vimperator.org/trac/wiki/Vimperator)!
 Anyway, the point of this post was to recommend